2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/007_Extras.md

 #### Mutex

-Mutex (Short for **mut**ual **ex**clusion) means that the access to the shared data is serialised in a way that only one thread can read or write to such data at any given time.
+Mutex (Short for **mut**ual **ex**clusion) means that the access to the shared data is serialized in a way that only one thread can read or write to such data at any given time.
 Mutual exclusion can be achieved via algorithms (be careful of *out of order execution*~[g]~), via hardware or using "software mutex devices" like:

 - Locks (known also as *mutexes*)
 - Semaphores